 Ted, Marty and I took the 7 a.m. boat and kicked the volume up a notch on the "trail" to the start of the route.
 After an approach of over 3'000' vertical of steep loose scree slopes, snow and talus we arrived at the base.
 The weather was fine but the forecast was for afternoon thunderstorms.
-The rock was great and we were moving well even though we were climbing in a three man, double rope system over varying alpine terrain.
+The rock was great and we were moving well even varying alpine terrain.